Björn Ironside: Saga of Ragnar Lothbrok and Tale of Ragnar's Sons

-According to the saga, their father Ragnar was captured and killed by King Ælla in England after a foolhardy invasion attempt.
+According to the saga, Ragnar was captured and killed by King Ælla in England after a foolhardy invasion attempt.
 Björn and his brothers, seeking revenge, attacked Ælla but were beaten back.
-As Ivar realised that the English king could not be defeated right away, he sought reconciliation.
+Ivar realised that the English king could not be defeated right away, so he sought reconciliation.
 He only asked for as much land as he could cover with an ox's hide and swore never to wage war against Ælla.
-Then Ivar cut the ox's hide into such fine strands that he could envelop a large fortress (in an older saga it was York and according to a younger saga it was London) which he could take as his own.
+Then Ivar cut the ox's hide into such fine strands that he could envelop a large fortress (in one saga it was York and according to another saga it was London) which he could take as his own.
 Ivar made himself popular in England and asked his brothers to attack again.
-During the battle Ivar sided with his brothers and so did many of the English chieftains with their people, in loyalty to Ivar. Ælla was taken captive and in revenge they carved the blood eagle on him.
+During the battle Ivar sided with his brothers and so did many of the English chieftains with their people, in loyalty to Ivar. Ælla was taken captive, and in revenge they carved the blood eagle on him.

-Later Björn and his brothers pillaged in England, Normandy, France, and Lombardy, until they came to the town Luna in Italy.
+Björn and his brothers pillaged in England, Normandy, France, and Lombardy, until they came to Luna in Italy.
 When they came back to Scandinavia, they divided the kingdom so that Björn Ironside took Uppsala and Sweden.